Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 Noelan nodded, grinned, and kept going straight.

-The car roared upward, climbing, revving, straining against that relentless slope, kept pushing, onward\! it toiled and battled against cruel twists and deaddrop turns, onward\!
+The car roared upward, climbing, revving, straining against that relentless slope, kept pushing, onward\! it toiled and battled against cruel twists and dead-drop turns, onward\!

 A sharp bend reshaped the view.
 Sunlight became a blade that stabbed through the windshield and punished Noelan’s eyes.
 He squinted.
 Motes of fractured color.
 His peripheral, blind.
 He had to focus or they’d fly off a cliff.
 Lawson was saying something, but it faded to nothing as Noelan focused round the dangerous turn.